IvanCherepov/customer-support-handbook/bootcamp.md

 * Learn our product suite and our ecosystem.
 Demonstrate that through things like

   * Getting 2 OSS projects running on Tectonic

   * Run infrastructure on CoreOS products

 * Proactively look for ways to improve support, our products, and the company as a whole

 * Proactively build relationships and trust with your colleagues across the company so that you find mentors and grow your influence and impact.

-* As an early member of the support team, help shape a fun, learning, collaborative, operationally excellent team culturure
+* As an early member of the support team, help shape a fun, learning, collaborative, operationally excellent team culturure.

 Onboarding timeline: